kgar/gms2-module-character-movement-system/movement-driver-notes.md

 This type of setup could still be leveraged by a cutscene object, because the cutscene would control how far the object is moving during each step.
 The movement driver would simply respect collision detection and sprite choices.

 Current thought about Option 1: I'd like to try this approach out.
+However, when I try to do it, the game crashes without warning when it calls `place_meeting` from within the _step() function.
+If I switch from VM to YYC compiler, it just ignores the place_meeting function call.

+So, in order to get this one to work, I'll need to get creative...

+I was able to get past this odd limitation by using a standalone function that performs the work and requires the coords and the driver itself.
+Meh, but it'll do.

 Option 2: No

+I would have to copy/paste collision logic here and there.
+Not so much a fan of this option.